jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/top-10-ctf-contests/index.md

 "for those interested in gaining red team skills" without engaging in illegal activity, there are "competitions such as capture the flag (CTF)."
-This is perhaps the most common form of ethical hacking contest.
+This is perhaps the most common form of ethical hacking competition.
 And in this blog post,
 we'll share with you a list of 10 international CTFs that are popular and thrilling these days.